 Some people with porphyria may occasionally need a drug, perhaps for a serious illness, that carries some risk of provoking an acute attack or which has been introduced so recently that there is little information about its effect on porphyria.
 In this situation, your doctor, after fully discussing and explaining the risks, may decide to prescribe the drug for you.

-Alcohol: While many doctors experienced in the care of those with acute porphyria strongly recommend absolute avoidance of alcohol, some people may find this recommendation difficult to follow.
+Alcohol: This is a common trigger for attacks, especially binge drinking.
+While many porphyria specialists strongly recommend absolute avoidance of alcohol, some people may find this recommendation difficult to follow.
 Experience has shown that people who have experienced an acute attack greatly reduce the risk of further attacks if they become teetotal for life.
-For those shown by testing to have inherited the gene responsible for one of the acute porphyrias but who have not experienced an acute attack, it is best that they avoid alcohol.
-However, it this proves impossible a reasonable compromise is to keep intake as low as practicable and, in particular, to avoid heavy red wines, brandy and other liqueurs. , so the best advice is don’t drink.
+For those shown by testing to have inherited the gene responsible for one of the acute porphyrias, but who have not experienced an acute attack, it is best that they avoid alcohol.
+However, if this proves difficult a reasonable compromise is to keep intake as low as practicable and, in particular, to avoid heavy red wines, brandy and other liqueurs. , so the best advice is don’t drink.
 If you do drink, keep intake low.

-Diet: Low calorie diets, such as those used to reduce weight, and prolonged periods with little food may provoke an acute attack.
+Diet/fasting: Low calorie diets, or prolonged periods with little food, may provoke an acute attack.
 It is therefore important to keep to a normal diet with regular meals, eating enough to maintain a desirable body weight.
-People who have had an acute attack should obtain advice from a dietician about how this is best achieved for their particular circumstances.
-Enough should be eaten to maintain a normal body weight with 55- 60% of the total food energy intake coming from carbohydrate.
-At least three regular meals should be eaten each day; some people, particularly women with pre-menstrual problems, may find it easier to eat small meals every three hours rather than three normal sized meals.
+Enough should be eaten to maintain a normal body weight with a suggested 55- 60% of the total food energy intake coming from carbohydrate.
+Some people may find it easier to eat small meals every three hours rather than three normal-sized meals.

-Women are at least three times more likely than men to experience an acute attack, due mostly to female hormones, particularly progesterone.
-This hormone is found in the combined oral contraceptive (the pill), as well as in hormone replacement therapy (HRT) which is frequently prescribed for post- menopausal women.
-Oral contraceptive and HRT preparations containing progesterone or related compounds (progesterones) should be avoided, if at all possible.
+Hormones: Women are at least three times more likely than men to experience an acute attack, mostly due to female hormones, particularly progesterone.
+Women with acute porphyria should avoid oral contraceptives and HRT preparations containing progesterone or related compounds (progestogens), if at all possible.
 Injectable and implantable long-term hormone preparations are very dangerous and must always be avoided.
 See contraception in acute porphyria.

-In special circumstances, where the risk is low and the benefits high, your doctor may consider, after discussion with you, that the use of progesterone-containing preparations, particularly in replacement doses given through the skin from patches, are preferred as they can be rapidly removed.
+In special circumstances, where risk is low and the benefits high, your doctor may consider (after discussion with your porphyria specialist) the use of hormone-containing preparations.
+Replacement doses, given through the skin from patches, are preferred as they can be rapidly removed.

-Pre-menstrual symptoms: In some women, attacks are clearly related to the pre-menstrual phase of the menstrual cycle and your doctor may need to consider a number of treatment options such as using special hormones to suppress your periods for 1-2 years.
-If you do need this sort of treatment, it needs to be done under close supervision by a doctor and will need regular monitoring.
+Pre-menstrual symptoms: In some women, particularly for those with AIP, attacks occur just before periods.
+One possible treatment is to suppress periods for up to two years.
+If you do need this sort of treatment, it needs to be done under close supervision by a porphyria specialist and will need regular monitoring.

 Early recognition of an acute attack allows early treatment.
-The early symptoms which herald an acute attack are often easily recognised by those who have previously experienced an attack.
-When these symptoms are recognised, immediate increase in carbohydrate intake (sweet or starchy food and drinks) may help to reduce the severity and duration of the acute episode.
+The early symptoms are often easily recognised by those who have previously experienced an attack.
+An immediate increase in carbohydrate intake (sweet or starchy food and drinks) may help to reduce the severity of the symptoms.

-Your doctor should contact the National Acute Porphyria Service (NAPS: 029 2074 7747) who will give advice about treatment and provide haem arginate if needed.
+Your doctor should contact the National Acute Porphyria Service (NAPS) who will give advice about treatment and provide haem arginate if needed.

 NAPS provides clinical advice and haem arginate where appropriate for patients having either one-off acute attacks or recurrent attacks of porphyria.
-There are three full NAPS centres and two associate centres: Kings College Hospital, London; Addenbrooke’s Hospital, Cambridge; University Hospital of Wales, Cardiff; Salford Royal Hospital, Salford; and St James University Hospital, Leeds.
+There are two full NAPS centres and two associate centres: Kings College Hospital, London; University Hospital of Wales, Cardiff; Salford Royal Hospital, Salford; and St James University Hospital, Leeds.